dueyfinster/neilgrogan.com/content/post/2024/2024-10-24-20-years-blogging.md

 of course from a company I already thought was cool: Google.
 Unfortunately for me - this new "Gmail" I heard about a few months before was US only.

-Then the rumours started to fly: Google was opening up Gmail to more users and a surefire way to get it?
+Then the rumours started to fly: Google was opening up Gmail to more users.
+What was a surefire way to get it?
 Create a Blogger account - a company that Google acquired.
-So I duly did that snd wrote the [first post](/dueyfinster).
+So I duly did that and wrote the [first post](/dueyfinster).
 If you're curious - I'm now convinced it made exactly and precisely zero difference.
 What eventually got me that coveted gmail account was having different cousins based in the United States who could invite me directly.
 I finally got